kuzminrobin/code_review_notes/cpp_design_bookmarks.md

 representation, and behavior as either `signed char` or `unsigned char`.45)

 > 45\) `CHAR_MIN`, defined in `<limits.h>`, will have one of the values 0 or `SCHAR_MIN`, and this can be used to distinguish the two options.
 Irrespective of the choice made, `char` is a separate type from the other two and is not compatible with either.

+6.3.1.1 Boolean, characters, and integers, Paragraph 3
+> whether a "plain" `char` is treated as signed is implementation-defined.

 **Integer Types**
 5.2.4.2.1 Sizes of integer types `<limits.h>`